The only tiny house course you’ll ever need!

 You can learn to build a tiny house online by watching videos, reviewing written material, then mimicking the steps that are demonstrated with your own hands, on your own projects.
 If you’ve got a carpenter buddy to join you in the journey, that’s great too.
 The Tiny House Academy is your one-stop shop for learning to build a tiny house online.
 We’ve created this program to be comprehensive, from tool use, to design, to the actual steps of building.
 Lessons are offered in clear video format, with each lesson organized in an easy-to-navigate online classroom.
 Some video lessons are accompanied by written materials for reference.
 You can review all the material as many times as you need so that it can truly be a companion as you embark on your own building projects.

-Well, not to toot our own horn, but as far as we can tell, this is the most comprehensive and versatile online tiny house class out there.
+Well, not to toot our own horn, but as far as we can tell, this is the most comprehensive and versatile online tiny house building class out there.
 No other program we’ve found covers tiny houses on wheels and on foundations, includes natural building techniques and ecological considerations, and shows you how to use tools and do the actual building in detail.
 We’d love your input here, too; when you sign up for the Tiny House Academy, let us know what you think!

 Is building a tiny house like building a regular house?